jessicakarpovich/capstone/milestone-1/projectPitch.md

 ## Sashimi Ninja
 Sashimi Ninja will be a web/mobile app for studying Japanese with a focus on Hiragana, Katakana, beginning level Kanji and phrases.
 It will allow the user to review material, test their knowledge in games, and view their most recent scores.

+*Note:* If you are new to Japanese, this probably sounds confusing.
+For more information on the Japanese language itself, check out [this](https://www.iwillteachyoualanguage.com/learn/japanese) and [this](https://www.fluentin3months.com/easy-japanese/) great article.

 ### Features
 - shared user progress between mobile and web version
 - reference view (if time allows, will include kana charts and search feature which will link to Google translate API)